Skatedan/Rick-Morty/README.md

 # Rick & Morty Characters viewer

-This is a small app that lets you see and like characters from the show Rick & Morty.
+This is a small app that lets you see and add to your favorites the characters from the show Rick & Morty.

-It's made with **Typescript** and **React**, making use of Hooks and Redux toolkit.
+It's made with Type **Typescript** script and **React**.
+I've used the react hooks and redux toolkit to store the favorites.

 To run it: